 Paramedic is the highest ALS Prehospital level provider.
 Candidates in this course undergo over 9 months of classroom training.
-The main subject areas for the program are advanced anatomy & physiology, pharmacology, neurology, endocrinology, electrophysiology and many more subject matters related to advanced patient care.
-The Paramedic candidate must also do an in hospital internship with Physicians and Nurses to hone their assessment, critical reasoning and treatment skills.
-They also must operate in the field under a Paramedic preceptor to ensure that the student has mastered their trade.
-Candidates must understand that in order to complete their training they will need to spend from 18 months to 2 years to complete their training and also take their national computer exams and practical skills exams.
-Additional certifications that the candidate will receive during this class are Advanced Cardiac Life support (ACLS), Pediatric Advanced Life Support (PALS) and Pre-Hospital Trauma Life Support (PHTLS).
+The main subject areas for the program are advanced anatomy & physiology, pharmacology, neurology, endocrinology, electrophysiology and others related to advanced patient care.
+Candidates are also required to complete clinical internship with Physicians and Nurses to master their assessment, critical reasoning and treatment skills.
+Students must also take part in field internships under a preceptor.
+This is done to ensure that students have mastered the trade.
+This program requires candidates to spend 18 months to 2 years to complete their training. once that is completed, students will take the National Written exam and practical skills exam.
+Within the program, students will also receive certification(s) in Advanced Cardiac Life support (ACLS), Pediatric Advanced Life Support (PALS) and Pre-Hospital Trauma Life Support (PHTLS).

 Here at National EMS Institute we offer both day time and evening courses to accommodate all schedules!
 Click the following links to find a course that will work for you.